HubSpot/hubspot-cli/packages/cli/README.md

-# @hubspot/cms-cli
+# @hubspot/cli

-Provides an `hs` command for interacting with the HubSpot CMS.
-[Learn more about building on the HubSpot CMS](https://designers.hubspot.com/docs/key-concepts).
+Provides an `hs` command for interacting with the HubSpot.
+[Learn more about building on HubSpot](https://developers.hubspot.com).

 ## Getting started